10 Best Running Shoes for Heel Spurs Tested

 Q: What is the best cure for heel spur?

 A: Treatment is best achieved by accurate clinical assessment of the individual case and the application of specific therapies that are based on this assessment.

-Q: How to recognize the symptoms of heel spur?
+Q: How to recognize the symptoms of a heel spur?

 A: If the pain seems like it is more localized around the sole of the foot and curve of the heel, chances are you could have a heel spur.

 Q: While relaxing at home what footwear should I wear for relief?

 A: There are actually many who have found noticeable pain relief by wearing a pair of Birkenstock sandals or similar.